math2001/FileManager/README.md

 **This plugin is in development.
 It means that there is probably some bugs.
 If it's the case, please log an issue [on the github  issue tracker](https://github.com/math2001/FileManager/issues)**

+## Docs

+The docs are a work in progress, but there's a few useful infos about the `fm_create` command escpecially (the one to create/open file/folder).
+They're simply on the [github wiki](https://github.com/math2001/FileManager/wiki). **Go have a quick look, you won't regret it** :smile:

 ## Installation

 #### Using package control